caiosba/politiquem/README.md

 ## TODO

-* Profile pages for the candidates
-* Photos for the candidates
-* More recent data and real data (we have a lot of illustrative data)
+* Replace dummy data about subjects by real data
-* Remove "lorem ipsum" placeholders
 * Add content for pages "Us" and "Partners"
 * Choose a license